 How do we solve the estimation problem?

 At Eton Digital, we pay close attention to both time and cost estimations.
-The role of our project managers is to help our teams estimate accurately.
+The role of our project managers is to help our teams estimate accurately by implementing different project management estimation techniques.
 They do it by carefully discussing and going over each and every part of the delivery process.
 In order to do this as efficiently as possible, there are several steps we make sure to complete.

 The first step is to evaluate the entire project – what we need to do as a team.
 The second step is to determine how complex the project is.
 Who should be included, which technologies shall we use.
 Project requirements help us a great deal with this step, so we make sure to keep a close eye on it.